Dry Cuts for All Hair Types

 A. Any stylist who comes up as an option for wavy/curly or tight/coily is fully trained and capable of giving you a great cut for your curls.

-Q. Whats the difference between a wavy/curly and a coily haircut?
+Q. Whats the difference between a waves/curls/spirals haircut and a highly textured haircut?

-A. The wavy/curly option is for those with loose waves to finger width sized curls (2a-3c), and the coily option is for those whose curls range from drinking straw, to even smaller and tighter kinks (4a-4c and tighter).
-The reason for the different services is that with coily hair types, their hair needs extra time and care to be properly conditioned, detangled, and styled, so that appointment has additional time to compensate.
+A. The waves/curles/spirals option is for those with loose waves to finger width sized curls (2a-3c), and the coily/highly textured option is for those whose curls range from drinking straw, to even smaller and tighter kinks (4a-4c and tighter).
+The reason for the different services is that with coily/highly textured hair types, their hair needs extra time and care to be properly conditioned, detangled, and styled, so that appointment has additional time to compensate.

 Q. Can I get a dry cut if I sometimes wear my hair straight?